Coutinho scores 1st goal for Bayern in 4-0 rout of Cologne - WHIZ News

 He didn’t delay at the second asking and scored for the first time since joining on loan from Barcelona.

-Coutinho then set up Ivan Perisic in the 73rd as Bayern moved top, one point ahead of Leipzig, which was to visit Werder Bremen for the late game.
+Coutinho then set up Ivan Perisic in the 73rd as Bayern moved top, one point ahead of Leipzig, which played injury-hit Werder Bremen later.

+Cologne was already finding its Bundesliga return difficult with three defeats in four games, and any hopes the promoted side had of bucking the trend were given short shrift when Lewandowski got Bayern off to a flying start in the third minute.

+The Poland striker matched Carsten Jancker’s record of scoring in the first five league games of the season for Bayern.
+Jancker managed it 19 years before.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports